manami-project/modb-extension/README.md

 With this repository I want to see if I can create an extension to the [anime-offline-database](https://github.com/manami-project/anime-offline-database) dataset.

 ## Content of the repo

+See also the [README.md](tooling/lib/README.md) file of the lib to learn how to access the data.

 ### data